LLOR3NZ-RBX/Berezaa-Method-Data-Migration-Tool/README.md

 ## General Info
 This module provides functions you can use to migrate data stored using the “Berezaa Method” to a single key in a Standard Data Store.
 This module will only migrate live players' data as it changes.

+**Note:** A “Berezaa Method Data Store” represents a pair of data stores: a Standard Data Store and an Ordered Data Store.
+In the Berezaa Method, they collectively represent a single data value for a single player.

 ## Guide
 Migration using these tools requires a few steps:

 1. Install the BerezaaMethodDataMigrationTool.
-2. Determine to what key and what data store you want each Berezaa Data Store to be migrated to.
+2. Determine to what key and what data store you want each Berezaa Method Data Store to be migrated to.
 3. Replace all “Gets” via Berezaa Method with `BerezaaMethodDataMigrationTool:GetAndMigrateIfNeeded()`.
 4. Replace all “Sets” via Berezaa Method with `[Migrated Data Store]:[Set / Update / Increment]Async()`.